Conditions for successful data assimilation: Particle smoothing and variational data assimilation

 We now consider the role of the effective dimension in particle smoothing and variational data assimilation.
 The idea here is to replace the step-by-step construction of the conditional pdf in a particle filter (or Kalman filter) by direct sampling of the full pdf $p(x^{0:n}|z^{1:n})$, i.e. all available data are assimilated in one sweep.
 Particle smoothers apply importance sampling to obtain weighted samples from this pdf, and in variational data assimilation one estimates the state of the system by the mode of this pdf.

-It is clear that either method can only be successful if the Frobenius norm of the covariance matrix of the variables conditioned on the data is small, or else the samples of numerical or physical experiments collect on a thin shell far from the most likely state (to obtain this result, one has to repeat the steps in section 2).
-We now determine the conditions under which this Frobenius norm is small.
+It is clear that either method can only be successful if the Frobenius norm of the covariance matrix of the variables conditioned on the data is moderate (even if $m$ or $k$ are large), or else the samples of numerical or physical experiments collect on a thin shell far from the most likely state (to obtain this result, one has to repeat the steps in section 2).
+We now determine the conditions under which this Frobenius norm is moderate.
 As is customary in data assimilation, we distinguish between the ``strong constraint'' and ``weak constraint'' problem.